 Professor He is in charge of teaching, human resources and talents.

-Professor Zhang is in charge of science and research, international exchange and cooperation.
+Professor ZHANG is in charge of science and research, international exchange and cooperation.

 Heads of Departments and Research Institutes of College of Science

-Head of Department of Mathematics
+Head of Dept. of Mathematics

 Head of Department of Physics (Concurrently)